astronomer/airflow-guides/guides/airflow-snowflake.md

 Modules for orchestrating **data quality checks** in Snowflake include:

-- [`SQLColumnCheckOperator`](LINK): Performs a data quality check against columns of a given table.
+- [`SQLColumnCheckOperator`](https://registry.astronomer.io/providers/common-sql/modules/sqlcolumncheckoperator): Performs a data quality check against columns of a given table.
 Using this operator with Snowflake requires a Snowflake connection ID, the name of the table to run checks on, and a `column_mapping` describing the relationship between columns and tests to run.
-- [`SQLTableCheckOperator`](LINK): Performs a data quality check against a given table.
+- [`SQLTableCheckOperator`](https://registry.astronomer.io/providers/common-sql/modules/sqltablecheckoperator): Performs a data quality check against a given table.
 Using this operator with Snowflake requires a Snowflake connection ID, the name of the table to run checks on, and a checks dictionary describing the relationship between the table and the tests to run.

 Note that the `apache-airflow-providers-snowflake` package also contains operators that can be used to run data quality checks in Snowflake, including the `SnowflakeCheckOperator`, `SnowflakeValueCheckOperator`, and `SnowflakeIntervalCheckOperator`.
-However, these operators are not as flexible as the operators in `apache-airflow-providers-core-sql` and will likely be deprecated in a future version of Airflow.
-We recommend using `apache-airflow-providers-core-sql` for the most up to date data quality check operators.
+However, these operators are not as flexible as the operators in `apache-airflow-providers-common-sql` and will likely be deprecated in a future version of Airflow.
+We recommend using `apache-airflow-providers-common-sql` for the most up to date data quality check operators.
+For more details on using the SQL check operators, check out [this guide](https://www.astronomer.io/guides/airflow-sql-data-quality-tutorial).

 Let's walk through an example of how to use some of these modules in a DAG that implements a write, audit, publish pattern with data quality checks.

 ### Example Implementation

-> **Note:** All of the code for this example can be found in the [Astronomer Registry](LINK).
+> **Note:** Example code using various Snowflake operators can be found on the [Astronomer Registry](https://registry.astronomer.io/dags/complex-snowflake-transform).

 The example DAG below runs a write, audit, publish pattern to showcase loading and data quality checking with Snowflake.
 The following steps are completed: